AvishaiDotan/BenchmarkDotNet.AI/README.md

 | `ApiKey` | Your AI provider API key (never stored) | Empty string |
 | `OveridingPrompt` | Custom prompt to override the default | null |

+## Default Prompt

+BenchmarkDotNet.AI includes a default prompt system that instructs the LLM to analyze the benchmark results.
+You can view the [full documentation on the default prompt](Docs/api/default-prompt.md) for more details.

 ## Requirements

 - .NET 8.0 or later
 - BenchmarkDotNet 0.14.0 or later
 - OpenAI API key (for OpenAI provider)

+## Documentation

+For full documentation, see the [Documentation](Docs/README.md) section.

 ## Contributing